catalyys/cas-farewell/README.md

 ## running cas - farewell

 The default folder for Celeste is `~/.local/share/Celeste/Saves/` if you got it from Steam.
-When you have the savefiles in a different folder you can change that in `main.go` line `121`.
+When you have the savefiles in a different folder you can change that in `main.go`.

 You can then just execute the compiled binary and it will start with the default configurations.